 Last week our CSA veggie box came with a stock of the freshest of green beans.
 Green beans are very versatile and are great eaten raw or lightly steamed.
 If you choose to try out this recipe in asparagus season, you can either lightly pan fry the asparagus before adding to the salad, or simply replace the green beans as per the recipe below.
 Thanks for the recipe Sage!

-Simple Beet and Goat Cheese Salad with Green Beans
+Cold Beet Salad with Goat Cheese and Green Beans

 - 6 small beets greens removed